technofocus-pte/knwmgmtprv/README.md

-# knwmgmtprv
-Knowledge Management using Microsoft 365
+# Knowledge Management using Microsoft 365